 It'll start with one of your best friends sending a text in the group chat saying, "Does anyone want to order a pizza tonight?"
 Everybody will give the idea a big thumbs up, and then you'll all get together at somebody's place.

 You'll laugh over inside jokes and listen to your favorite playlists until midnight.
-You might even play a few rounds of the True American game from New Girl!
+You might even play a few rounds of the True American game from

 In your 20s, friends may come and go.
 Some of the friendships you've had since middle school may fade away, and you'll get close with the girls you work with or the people who live across the hall.
 It's natural and normal, even if it feels tough at the time.

 Truth is, the universe is just making room for even better friendships and relationships in your life.
 It's giving your time and energy to people who will support you and lift you up, as you continue to pursue your passions and dreams.
 (It's also helping you find the people who love brunch as much as you!)

 When you first began this decade of your life, you knew that you needed a resumé, and some people who would give you good recommendations.
 But, you had very little interview practice and might not have known

 exactly what you wanted to do career-wise.

 You still might not have all the answers, and that's OK.
 Nearing your mid-20s, though, you're bound to have "being a professional" down to a science.
 You'll have a closet of business-casual clothes, and an idea of your passions and future goals.
 That deserves a pat on the back!